V4Fire/Core/src/config/README.md

 # config

-This module is represent the root of an application runtime configuration.
+This module provides options to configure an application.